Snowflake Pushdown Processing

 -

-Enable pushdown profiling on the connection.
+Enable pushdown processing on the connection.

 It is also necessary to make sure that DPE allows for automatic synchronization of user-defined functions.
 See DPE Configuration.